-Hmm…or maybe not.
+Hmm…or maybe not!

-There’s a lot to love with this one, but let me start with quinoa.
+There’s a lot to love with these sweet potato quinoa burgers, but let me start with quinoa.
 It’s one of the few grains that are a complete protein.
 Most grains require combining with another complex carbohydrate to complete that accomplishment, but the tiny quinoa grain does it all on its own.

 A “bunch” is a technical term.
 I’d explain it to you but it’d take me too long.